pyeventsourcing/eventsourcing/docs/topics/process.rst

 The example below is suggestive of an orders-reservations-payments system.
 The system automatically processes new orders by making a reservation, and then a payment; facts that are registered with the order, as they happen.

+Please note, the behaviour of the system is entirely defined by the combination of the aggregates and the process policies.

 Aggregates
 ~~~~~~~~~~